Breakfast Tacos Recipe (VIDEO)

 - Cheese – Shredded medium cheddar cheese, or shredded Mexican Cheese blend

-- Salsa – Roasted Tomato Salsa, Blender Salsa, or Pico de Gallo.
+- Salsa – Roasted Tomato Salsa, Homemade Salsa, or Pico de Gallo.
 You can also use fresh diced tomatoes.

 - Garnishes – Fresh cilantro is delicious sprinkled over breakfast tacos and you can add sliced or diced jalapeno to add some spice.